Volkswagen CEO survives challenge from powerful chairman

 But despite the promise of a contract extension, Winterkorn will be running Volkswagen in the knowledge that Piech, who has a history of pushing out executives he has fallen out with, has lost confidence in him.

-In addition to Pischetsrieder, Piech also axed Porsche boss Wendelin Wiedeking in 2009, signaling his fate in public comments to the press.
+In addition to Pischetsrieder, Piech also axed Porsche boss Wendelin Wiedeking in 2009, signalling his fate in public comments to the press.

 "Piech has lost the battle but does this put an end to the war," asked Ellinghorst.
 "We suspect Piech won't back down easily."